 Pincer: This type of impingement occurs because extra bone extends out over the normal rim of the acetabulum.
 The labrum can be crushed under the prominent rim of the acetabulum.

 Cam: In cam impingement the femoral head is not round and cannot rotate smoothly inside the acetabulum.
 A bump forms on the edge of the femoral head that grinds the cartilage inside the acetabulum.

 Combined: Combined impingement just means that both the pincer and cam types are present.

 Cam Hip Impingement

-Cam femoroacetabular impingement (FAI) occurs when the head of the femur altering the movement in the joint.
+Cam femoroacetabular impingement (FAI) occurs when the head of the femur alters the movement in the joint.
 Specifically, a less spherical femoral head alters the contact area within the joint (at the acetabulum).